GeoscienceAustralia/sira/_sources/index.rst.txt

-**Component Criticality Analysis:** Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and which component upgrades can most benefit the system.
+**Component Criticality Analysis:** Scenario Analysis tools allow users to identify the cost of restoration for chosen scenarios, expected restoration times, and options for targeted component upgrades that yield greatest improvements to system resilience.

-**Restoration Prognosis:** User can experiment with different levels of hazards and post-disaster resource allocation to gauge restoration times for system operations.
+**Restoration Prognosis:** Users can experiment with different levels of hazard intensities and post-disaster resource allocation to gauge restoration times for system operations.